kimjbstar/prisma-class-generator/README.md

 So I created a simple tool that generates a typescript file based on `schema.prisma`.
 The generated Classes are formatted with prettier, using the user's prettier config file if present.
 This will reduce the effort to define classes directly while using the same single source of truth (`schema.prisma`)

 The Prisma JS Client returns objects that does not contain the model's relational fields.
-The Generator can create two seperate files per model, one that matches the Prisma Js Client's interfaces, and one that contains only the relational fields.
-You can set the _seperateRelationFields_ option to **true** if you want to generate two seperate classes for each model.
+The Generator can create two separate files per model, one that matches the Prisma Js Client's interfaces, and one that contains only the relational fields.
+You can set the _separateRelationFields_ option to **true** if you want to generate two separate classes for each model.
 The default value is **false**.

 ## **NestJS**